-Glass Lewis and ISS have not presented a compelling argument to add a nominee who is not additive to our Board's current skillset and who comes with a bias from a short-sighted and short-term shareholder in Voss Capital.
+Glass Lewis and ISS have not presented a compelling argument to add a nominee who is not additive to the Board's current skillset and comes with a bias from a short-sighted and short-term shareholder in Voss Capital.
 Voss' knee-jerk reaction to criticize the Hunter acquisition was misguided and not well-founded in facts.
-The Hunter acquisition has been widely accepted, and even recognized by ISS and Glass Lewis as being beneficial to the Company, in particular to increasing margins and earnings.
+The Hunter acquisition has been widely accepted by our analysts and shareholders, and even recognized by ISS and Glass Lewis as being beneficial to the Company, in particular to increasing margins and earnings.

-Griffon continues to produce for you, our shareholders:
+Griffon continues to produce for shareholders:

 - Performance: Griffon beat analyst estimates across the board in the first quarter of Fiscal 2022; the Company's earnings report was positively received by the analyst community.
-This outperformance of the Street's expectations was the result of Griffon's management leveraging its leading brands and well-positioned portfolio to manage the business through a disrupted labor, transportation, and supply chain environment. - Analysts noted the Company beat expectations and is well positioned to continue to benefit from strength in the U.S. housing market.
-Baird specifically noted it believes "GFF's recent portfolio transformation is a positive and should lead to improved FCF and earnings power over time" in its February 1, 2022 note. - o CJS Securities and Sidoti also expressed positive views on our results and performance relative to the Russell 2000. - Methodical Approach to Repositioning and Governance Changes: The sale of the Telephonics business and governance changes in Voss' "plan" were already in motion at the Company before Voss even bought its first share of our stock. - The process of positioning the Telephonics business for sale began with the December 2020 sale of the SEG government services business.
-In April 2021, we then formally engaged Lazard as our advisor for the Telephonics strategic alternatives process. - o We continually evaluate our companies objectively and with an eye to increasing shareholder value through operational improvements and bolt-on acquisitions, or divestitures, when appropriate. - o We regularly discuss our governance practices and structure with our shareholders the changes we are recommending through two proposed charter amendments are a direct result of discussions with shareholders following last year's annual meeting, the views expressed in earlier feedback from shareholders, and discussions among our Nominating and Governance Committee and full Board of Directors.
+This outperformance of the Street's expectations was the result of Griffon's management leveraging its leading brands and well-positioned portfolio to manage the business through a disrupted labor, transportation, and supply chain environment. - O Analysts noted the Company beat expectations and is well positioned to continue to benefit from strength in the U.S. housing market.
+Baird specifically noted it believes "GFF's recent portfolio transformation is a positive and should lead to improved FCF and earnings power over time" in its February 1, 2022 note. - O CJS Securities and Sidoti also expressed positive views on the Company's results and performance relative to the Russell 2000. - Methodical Approach to Repositioning and Governance Changes: The sale of the Telephonics business and governance changes in Voss' "plan" were already in motion at the Company before Voss even bought its first share of Griffon's stock. - The process of positioning the Telephonics business for sale began with the December 2020 sale of the SEG government services business.
+In April 2021, Griffon then formally engaged Lazard as its advisor for the Telephonics strategic alternatives process. - o Griffon continually evaluates its companies objectively and with an eye to increasing shareholder value through operational improvements and bolt-on acquisitions, or divestitures, when appropriate. - O The Company regularly discusses our governance practices and structure with our shareholders the changes we are recommending through two proposed charter amendments are a direct result of discussions with shareholders following last year's annual meeting, the views expressed in earlier feedback from shareholders, and discussions among our Nominating and Governance Committee and full Board of Directors.

-We continue to appreciate your investment in our company and urge you to protect the future of the Company and the value of your investment by voting the WHITE proxy card today "FOR" all four of the Company's highly qualified director nominees.
+Griffon's Board of Directors urges shareholders to protect the future of the Company and the value of their investment by voting the WHITE proxy card today "FOR" all four of the Company's highly qualified director nominees.
 The proxy statement, investor presentation, and other important information related to the Annual Meeting can be found at buildgriffon.com.